 When you add Janis to Slack, you can connect the people and tools together needed to make a bot project successful.

-Once you add Janis to Slack, there are a two ways to collaborate, Co-Training, and Co-Managing.
+Once you add Janis to Slack, there are two ways bot makers can collaborate, Co-Training, and Co-Managing.

-Co-Training does not require a Janis Pro account and is ideal for bot makers that simply want to make their clients active participants in creating the voice of the bot and training AI to respond to user input.
-You can co-train a bot from a single workspace.
+Co-Training is ideal for bot makers that simply want to make their clients active participants in creating the “voice” and personality of the bot.

-Co-managing does require a Janis Pro account and allows you to collaborate with your clients working from two different Slack workspaces.
-You can share a bot and the responsibilities associated with managing the bot.
-Co-managing also extends your collaboration to monitoring (alerts) and human takeover, so you, as a bot maker, could monitor a bot and train AI from your workspace, while your clients can monitor the bot and take over live to retain users.
+Co-managing allows you to collaborate with your clients working from two different Slack workspaces.
+You can share a bot and the responsibilities associated with training the bot and managing the conversational experience.

 Add your client’s bot to Janis.
 When you get to the settings for the bot, you’ll see a button to